A projection method for particle resampling: Structure preserving methods for Boltzmann's equations

-This mapping is proven to conserve moments up to the order polynomial that the FE space can represent exactly \cite{hirvijoki2018metriplecticparticleincellintegratorslandau,PusztayKnepleyAdams2022}, for example a quadratic element mesh is sufficient to conserve energy in velocity space.
+This mapping is proven to conserve moments up to the order polynomial that the FE space can represent exactly \cite{KrausError2017,PusztayKnepleyAdams2022}, for example a quadratic element mesh in velocity space is sufficient to conserve energy.

-After deposition on the FE space, a Poisson or Ampere's law solve can be executed or the collision operator, $L$, can be evolved, $u \leftarrow L \rho$.
+After deposition on the FE space, a Poisson or Ampere's law solve can be applied or a collision operator, $L$, can be evolved, $u \leftarrow L \rho$.
 In mapping $u$ back to particles one can simply invert (\ref{eq:dep}), $\overline w \leftarrow M_p^{-1} M u$, however $M_p$ is rectangular in general.
-The key idea from the structure preserving literature, where it is used to prove conservation of moments, is that one can use a pseudoinverse $M_p^{\dagger}$, $M_p M_p^{\dagger} = I$, according to
+The key idea is that a pseudoinverse, $M_p^{\dagger}$ with $M_p M_p^{\dagger} = I$, conserves moments with standard sparse linear algebra:

-and moments are conserved as in the particle deposition \cite{hirvijoki2018metriplecticparticleincellintegratorslandau,PusztayKnepleyAdams2022}.
-Thus, if $L$ conserves moments \cite{Hirvijoki2017} this entire process of applying a continuum operator in a PIC method conserves moments.
+Thus, if the collision operator conserves moments this entire process of applying a continuum operator in a PIC method conserves moments \cite{Hirvijoki2017}.